 Students, faculty and staff who do not feel comfortable directly reporting a crime to the TUPD can report it to a Campus Security Authority (CSA).
-Campus Security Authorities include building coordinators, staff in Housing & Residence Life, Student Conduct & Civility Education, the Office of Public Safety, and other departments that have responsibility for student and campus activities.
+Campus Security Authorities include building coordinators, staff in Housing & Residence Life, Student Accountability & Restorative Practices, the Office of Public Safety, and other departments that have responsibility for student and campus activities.
 A complete list of campus security authorities can be found in the annual Clery Report.

 Campus Security Authorities are required to document crimes and hate-motivated incidents that meet the following criteria: